bortoletti-giorgia/stylegan2-ada-pytorch/README.md

 ```

-Open PuTTY and write: sbatch main.job
+Open PuTTY and write: ```sbatch main.job```
 At the end you can find in folder:
-* out: one TXT file with a list of errors and one TXT file with output of the job;
+* *out*: one TXT file with a list of errors and one TXT file with output of the job;
-* tfrecords-dataset: TensorFlow data resulted from dataset-tool.py invocation and one JSON file with structure of labelled dataset;
+* *tfrecords-dataset*: TensorFlow data resulted from dataset-tool.py invocation and one JSON file with structure of labelled dataset;
-* results: model resulted from train.py
+* *results*: model resulted from train.py

-## Labelled dataset
+## Labeled dataset

-To create the dataset.json file used for conditioning, you can use the file [create-dataset-json.py](https://github.com/bortoletti-giorgia/stylegan2-ada-pytorch/tree/main/extra/create-dataset-json.py) with ```python create-dataset-json.py --source=$source --filename=$filename_json```.
+To create the dataset.json file used for conditioning, you can use [create-dataset-json.py](https://github.com/bortoletti-giorgia/stylegan2-ada-pytorch/tree/main/extra/create-dataset-json.py) with command ```python create-dataset-json.py --source=$source --filename=$filename_json```.

+# Unchanged:
 ## StyleGAN2-ADA &mdash; Official PyTorch implementation

 ![Teaser image](./docs/stylegan2-ada-teaser-1024x252.png)